GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 !!! abstract "Objectives"

     - Learn more about nf-core tooling for users.
-    - Use `nf-core list` to view information about nf-core workflows.
+    - Use `nf-core list` to view information about nf-core pipelines.
-    - Use `nf-core download` to download a workflow and it's singularity images.
+    - Use `nf-core download` to download a pipeline and it's singularity images.
     - Use `nf-core launch` to create a parameters file.

 ## nf-core tools for users

-nf-core tools has additional commands to help **users** execute workflows.
-Although you do not need to use these commands to execute the nf-core workflows, they can greatly improve and simplify your experience.
+nf-core tools has additional commands to help **users** execute pipelines.
+Although you do not need to use these commands to execute the nf-core pipelines, they can greatly improve and simplify your experience.

 There are also nf-core tools for **developers**.
 However, these will not be covered as a part of this workshop.
 If you are curious to learn more about these tools you can find more information on the nf-core websites [tools page](https://nf-co.re/tools/).
 There are also lots of excellent ByteSize talks on the [nf-core YouTube channel](https://www.youtube.com/c/nf-core).

 ## `nf-core list`

-The nf-core `list` command can be used to print a list of remote nf-core workflows along with your local workflow information.
+The nf-core `list` command can be used to print a list of remote nf-core pipelines along with your local pipeline information.

 ```bash
 nf-core list
 ```

-The output shows the latest workflow version number and when it was released.
-You will also be shown if and when a workflow was pulled locally and whether you have the latest version.
+The output shows the latest pipeline version number and when it was released.
+You will also be shown if and when a pipeline was pulled locally and whether you have the latest version.

-Keywords can also be supplied to help filter the workflows based on matches in titles, descriptions, or topics:
+Keywords can also be supplied to help filter the pipelines based on matches in titles, descriptions, or topics:

 ```bash
 nf-core list dna
 ```

-Options can also be used to sort the workflows by latest release (`-s release`, default), when you last pulled a workflow locally (`-s pulled`), alphabetically (`-s name`), or number by the number of GitHub stars (`-s stars`).
+Options can also be used to sort the pipelines by latest release (`-s release`, default), when you last pulled a pipeline locally (`-s pulled`), alphabetically (`-s name`), or number by the number of GitHub stars (`-s stars`).

 !!! question "Exercise"

-    Filter the list of nf-core workflows for those that are for `dna` and sort them by stars.
-Which `dna` workflow has the most stars?
+    Filter the list of nf-core pipelines for those that are for `dna` and sort them by stars.
+Which `dna` pipeline has the most stars?

     ??? success "Solution"